-- · Auto exercise is not enabled. - Mains monitoring is enabled.
+- Site monitoring, cyclic mode, and auto exercise are not enabled. - Mains monitoring is enabled.

 In the smart connect software, go to Mains > Configuration > Mains monitoring and make sure that mains monitoring is enabled.
-Go to Module > Auto Exercise > Event 1/Event 2 and make sure that auto exercise is not enabled.
+Go to Module in the smart connect software and make sure that auto exercise, cyclic mode, and site battery monitoring is not enabled.

-If there is a mains failure, the SGC controller can automatically start the genset and switch to generator supply (see the flowchart above) after an adjustable delay time.
+If there is a mains failure, the SGC controller automatically starts the genset and switches to generator supply (see the flowchart above) after an adjustable delay time.

 The genset starts as specified by the start sequence.
-Once the genset loading voltage and frequency are more than their minimum set points, the Warm-up delay timer starts.
+When the genset loading voltage and frequency are more than their minimum set points, the Warm-up delay timer starts.
 At the end of the warm-up delay, the timer for the load transfer delay starts, and the genset breaker closes.
 When the mains returns, the controller synchronises the mains breaker to the busbar when the Return to mains delay timer has expired.
 The genset cools and then stops.

-If the mains returns, or a stop command or shutdown alarm occurs during the engine crank time, the controller will not send a start command.
+If the mains returns or a stop command or shutdown alarm occurs during the engine crank time, the controller will not send a start command.
 You must clear all the alarms manually to start the genset again.